 Other Classic Soup Recipes You May Like

-- Russian Red Borscht Recipe – everyone knows Russia for their amazing Borscht recipe, this is the one!
+- Red Borscht Recipe – everyone knows about this amazing beet soup!

 - Cabbage Soup Recipe – this one is a classic soup recipe that was passed down from my grandma as well.